Holly-Buteau/Capstone-Project-Web-Crawler/README.md

 6. If using a Python Virtual Environment, deactivate the virtual environment, after the script completes execution - `deactivate`

 #### Sample Script
+* If you want to test the persistence part of the code, before executing example.py , open it and make sure the DB config details are proper
-This is a backend script, so, any developer who wishes to invoke the BFS/DFS crawl/search should invoke the code as shown in the file example.py
+* This is a backend script, so, any developer who wishes to invoke the BFS/DFS crawl/search should invoke the code as shown in the file example.py
-Each public method in the whole web-crawler code base is clearly documents (in Sphinx style).
+* Each public method in the whole web-crawler code base is clearly documents (in Sphinx style).
 Developers can reference to the Python docs for further clarity